bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 kill multiple birds with one stone.

-This post is going to describe how I built a question and answering bot of myself using LLMs as well as my experience using the relevant developer tools such as `ChatGPT <https://chat.openai.com>`__, `Github Copilot
+This post is going to describe how I built a question and answering bot of myself using LLM's as well as my experience using the relevant developer tools such as `ChatGPT <https://chat.openai.com>`__, `Github Copilot
 <https://github.com/features/copilot>`__, `Cloudflare workers
 <https://workers.cloudflare.com/>`__, and a couple of other related ones.